Cliff Gladstein, President

 Anne Shen Smith

-Rick Zbur is a distinguished lawyer with a long history of advocacy for environmental causes.
-Mr. Zbur is the new Executive Director of Equality California and recently retired from Latham & Watkins, one of the world’s largest and most respected law firms, where he was a senior partner in the Environment, Land & Resources Department and has practiced law for 29 years.
-He was cited as one of Southern California’s top ten environmental attorneys by the Los Angeles Business Journal in its 2009 “Who’s Who in Law” feature.
+Rick Zbur is the Executive Director of Equality California, the largest statewide LGBT advocacy organization in California.
+Previously he was a senior partner in the Environment, Land & Resources Department in the Los Angeles office of Latham & Watkins, where he was cited as one of Southern California’s top ten environmental attorneys by the Los Angeles Business Journal in its 2009 “Who’s Who in Law” feature.
 He was also cited as a leading environmental attorney by the Los Angeles Business Journal in 2008 and 2009.
 Mr. Zbur took a leave of absence from the firm in January, 1996, to run for Congress in California’s 38th Congressional District.
 He received the strong support from the environmental community, and was endorsed by the California League of Conservation Voters and virtually every other leader of the environmental community in Southern California.
 He won the Democratic Party Primary in March, 1996 and lost narrowly in the general election.
 He received a bachelor’s degree from Yale University and a JD from Harvard Law School.